-- The child's name; - The reason the child is to be taken outside the premises; - Excursion date: - Description of the destination; - Method of transport; - Proposed activities to be undertaken; - Departure and return times (the period of time to be away from the premises; - Anticipated number of children likely to be attending the excursion - The anticipated ratio of accompanying educators to anticipated number of children; - Anticipated number of staff members or other adults to accompany and supervise the children: and - That a risk assessment has been prepared and is available at the service.
+- 1. the child's name: - 2. the reason the child is to be taken outside the premises;

+- 3. the date the child is to be taken on the excursion (unless the authorisation is for a regular outing); - 4. a description of the proposed destination for the excursion: - 5. the method of transport to be used for the excursion; - 6. the proposed activities to be undertaken by the child during the excursion; - 7. the period the child will be away from the premises; - 8. the anticipated number of children likely to be attending the excursion; - 9. the anticipated ratio of educators attending the excursion to the anticipated number of children attending the excursion; - 10. the anticipated number of staff members and any other adults who will accompany and supervise the children on the excursion; and - 11. that a risk assessment has been prepared and is available at the Service.